What is it like to sleep under the stars in Quebec, Canada in a yurt? I’ll tell you all about it because I got to do just that!

 These yurts are of Mongolian inspiration, including domed tops with skylights, a double bed in the loft, a single and hide-a-bed in the couch, a compost toilet, sink, fridge, microwave, pellet stove, and table for 4 people.
 The yurts have electricity, pellets for the pellet stove are included in your stay, and the bathrooms will soon have shower facilities as well.
 Sheets and bedding are included, though once you choose where you would like to sleep, you make your bed yourself.

-What I loved: The coziness!!
-When I walked into my own private yurt, the fire was already burning in the fireplace, the christmas lights on the outside railing were on, and beyond that I had a beautiful view of the ski area across the way.
+The coziness!!
+When I walked into my own private yurt, the fire was already burning in the fireplace, the Christmas lights on the outside railing were on, and beyond that, I had a beautiful view of the ski area across the way.
 The private bathroom and mini kitchenette provided me with everything I needed during my stay.
-There are two places to sleep in the yurt, either on the pull out sofa or up in the loft, which has a double bed that is directly under the sky light.
+There are two places to sleep in the yurt, either on the pull out sofa or up in the loft, which has a double bed that is directly under the skylight.
 I got to star gaze straight from the comfort and warmth of my own bed.

-- Visit the Falardeau Zoo (an amazing rescue effort and recommended!)
+- Visit the Falardeau Zoo (an amazing rescue effort that I recommend!)

 - Visit the spa next door or this one in Chicoutimi

 - Visit the fjord

 - Explore Chicoutimi

 - Eat poutine at St. David’s snack bar